junsoo424/junsoo424.github.io/_pages/about.md

 # News

+**[06/2024]** One paper got accepted to ICML 2024 Workshop on [Advancing Neural Network Training (WANT): Computational Efficiency, Scalability, and Resource Optimization](https://want-ai-hpc.github.io/icml2024/about/).
+Our paper identifies noise memorization as the primary cause of plasticity loss when warm-starting networks on stationary data and proposes Direction-Aware SHrinking (DASH), an efficient practical method aiming to mitigate plasticity loss.

 **[06/2024]** Our theoretical work on Cutout and CutMix got accepted to ICML 2024 Workshop on [High-dimensional Learning Dynamics 2024: The Emergence of Structure and Reasoning](https://sites.google.com/view/hidimlearning/home).

 **[12/2023]** I defended my Master's degree and I will start my Ph.D.